-Use the essential titles video template to see how you might structure your intro and how long it should be.
+Take a look at the YouTube intro video template to see how you might structure your intro and how long it should be.

 The explainer video is a pillar of any product or service launch.
 They’re also useful for on-boarding new customers or introducing product updates.
 The key with explainer videos is keeping them as short as possible.
 It’s really easy to ramble when you’re explaining something.

-Use this people explainer video template to keep you on track.
+Use this explainer video template to keep you on track.

 It might be tough to imagine what a lyric video would be useful for.
 But if you’re making music, lyric videos are a great way to repurpose musical content for YouTube and other video platforms.
 That way, even if you don’t have an official music video, you can still leverage video to promote your music.

 Even though the focus of the video is the lyrics, it’s still best if the video is visually appealing.
-A video like this spotlight scenes video template makes your lyric videos more interesting.
+Have a look at this motion graphics video template to see all the ways you could make your lyric videos more interesting.

 One of the best ways to leverage your written content is to repurpose it as video.
 If you’ve got infographics on your blog, they’re the best candidates.
 They’re visual, simple, and require very little restructuring to turn them into videos.

 Need inspiration for turning infographics into videos?
-This marketing infographic template will help you start turning your infographics into videos and slideshows.
+This infographic video template will help you start turning your infographics into videos and slideshows.